typpo/blog/source/_posts/2013-08-05-how-to-discover-an-asteroid-as-a-software-engineer.markdown

 I'd always been pessimistic about my ability to contribute to space, a passion of mine, as a software engineer.
 I'm glad I found a way to do it, and I'd encourage others with long-lost interests to think creatively about how simple web technologies can be applied to new areas.

 Technology in sectors such as aerospace tends to lag behind significantly.
-My work on space has made use of html5 canvas (via the [KineticJS](http://kineticjs.com/) library), webgl (via [three.js](https://github.com/mrdoob/three.js/)), and other tools that take advantage of more recent advances in browsers.
+My work on space has made use of canvas (via the [KineticJS](http://kineticjs.com/) library), webgl (via [three.js](https://github.com/mrdoob/three.js/)), and other more recent advances in browsers.

-The opportunity to apply new web technologies to old industries creates unprecedented opportunities for the software engineer.
-Most people, even software engineers, think of browsers in the same way they did back in 2005.
-This mindset ignores the developments in browsers that have taken place in the past couple years.
-Significant boosts to adoption are ongoing, and not many people are taking advantage of it.
+The opportunity to apply new web technologies to old industries puts the software engineer in a unique position.
+But most people - even software engineers - think of browsers in the same way they did back in 2005.
+This mindset ignores new developments in the past couple years.
+Not many people and industries are taking advantage of new browser tech.

-Here are just some of the latest developments that I've experimented with over the course of the entire Asterank project (which was acquired by Planetary Resources back in May):
+Here are just some of the latest browser technologies I've experimented with over the course of the entire Asterank project (which was acquired by Planetary Resources back in May):

 ### SVG and Canvas